volodymyrhudyma/blog/content/blog/write-parameterized-tests-in-jest.md

 });
 ```

-It may look a little more complex, but trust me, it isn't.
+It may look a bit more complicated, but believe me, it's not.

 We pass a Tagged Template Literal with the following structure:

 * The first row contains variable name column headings
-* Subsequent rows contain data, supplied as Template Literal Expressions using **${value}** syntax
+* Subsequent rows contain data passed as Template Literal Expressions using **${value}** syntax

-Then in the test title we have an access to the data by using **$x**, **$y** or **$result** syntax and the **$#** to display an index of the current row.
+In the test title, we can then access the data with the syntax **$x**, **$y** or **$result** and display an index of the current row with **$#**.

-Inside of the test, we have an access to the data by destructuring the first argument.
+Within the test, we access the data by destructuring the first argument.

 Finally, run the tests:

 ![Jest Table Syntax Run](/img/screenshot-2021-09-19-at-11.22.44.png "Jest Table Syntax Run")

-Still works fine.
+Still works well.

 ## Parameterized Tests - Test Suits

 In the previous sections, we learned how to use **it.each** to duplicate the same test with different data.

-But tests can be gathered together in groups called **Test Suits**.
+But tests can be grouped together in **Test Suits**.

-This of a Test Suit as of a container that groups related tests and helps in executing them and reporting the results.
+Think of a Test Suit as of a container that groups related tests and helps in running them and reporting the results.

-In our previous examples, we created one suit, using the **describe** method that is genuinely provided for use by Jest.
+In our previous examples, we created a suit by using the **describe** method, which is actually provided by Jest.

-It depends on your testing strategy how you would break down tests into suits, because it is possible to have one suit per function, module, plugin, etc.
+It depends on your testing strategy how you split the tests into suits, because it is possible to have one suit per function, module, plugin, etc.

-In some cases, it is necessary to duplicate suit with different data.
+In some cases it is necessary to duplicate suits with different data.

-We are allowed to use the same **.each** pattern for Test Suits, as we did for individual tests:
+We may the same **.each** pattern for Test Suits as we did for individual tests:

 ```javascript
 describe.each([